ronibd0/bdmeter.information/content/blog/2021/02/2021-02-14-latest-khulnaflix-update/index.md

 ###
 Learn more about khulnaflix.net, the largest FTP server for entertainment

 Khulnaflix is a largest ftp server in Khulna Bangladesh.
-Khulnaflix have movie server of hollywood, bollywoo, bangla, international movies, tv shows, gaming server, tutorial, books, documentery, hadish, quran, live tv channel more than 100 channel fully HD all in hone offered only with ssali isp and cogent broadband internet connection.
+Khulnaflix have movie server of hollywood, bollywoo, bangla, international movies, tv shows, gaming server, tutorial, books, documentery, hadish, quran, live tv channel more than 100 channel fully HD all in hone offered only with ssali isp and Amazon Internet internet connection.

 ## **Khulnaflix server address:**